Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Number of Particles in the Condensate

-Here we applied Lemma~\ref{lem:tau}.
-It implies that the terms with the same number of factors $q$ on both sides of the bracket vanished.
-We obtain three terms to treat and proceed one by one.
+Note that we only get six terms because, by Lemma~\ref{lem:tau}, all term with the same number of factors $q$ on both sides of the bracket vanished.
+We then only have three terms to really treat and proceed one by one.
+We start with $\dot{M}^{(1)}_V$ which is the most important term of the three because its smallness comes from the mean-field cancellation, i.e., the fact that